-When my father finally retired from his teaching job, he decided to expand his backyard chicken raising and added a couple of turkeys to breed and multiply.
+When my father finally retired from his teaching job after more than 50 years, he decided to expand his backyard chicken raising and added a couple of turkeys to breed and multiply.

 For our meals our family often had chicken in abundance, but turkey less often.
-For obvious reasons, we did not associate our turkey meals as special occasions for thanksgiving unlike here, where whole roasted turkey is the table centerpiece of the family Thanksgiving celebration.
+For obvious reasons, we did not associate our turkey meals as special occasions for thanksgiving unlike here in America where whole roasted turkey is the centerpiece of the family Thanksgiving dinner table.